Passer au contenu

 Execution

-1. Place your hands on the bar, keeping your arms straight and your shoulders relaxed.
+1. Place your hands on the bar, keeping your arms straight and shoulders low.

-2. Lower yourself slowly until your elbows form a 90-degree angle.
+2. Slowly lower yourself until your elbows are at a 90° angle.

 3. Push up forcefully to return to the starting position.